petrsmid/newpecunia-bitcoin-exchange/Readme_BeforeDeploy.txt

 - when deploying to a cluster
 	- always use multi-node cluster implementation for LockProvider
 	- change Quartz configuration to use clustered DB job store instead of RamJobStore
+	- reimplement Timer in trader and unicredit-connector
+	- store the variable BitstampAutoTraderPrefferingUSD.lastUsdWithdrawal to DB to be available and actual to all nodes

 - create account on BitStamp
 	 - add some money to it